ANDREYDEN/Statera/README.md

 **An expense tracking app with granular price distribution.**

-Splitting the bill with your friends?
+Splitting a bill with your friends?
 Paying for food and drinks on a Friday night?
 Going on a trip together?